 Maintenance and Support during System Implementation

-From date of contract award until the final Phase Go Live, the Contractor will provide all Maintenance and Support Services to PEBA at no additional cost to PEBA.
+From date of Phase 1 Go Live until the final Phase Go Live, the Contractor will provide the following Maintenance and Support Services to PEBA, and the Maintenance and Support Services fees will apply.

-The Contractor will provide system maintenance and technical support for all products/services provided, including ongoing, unlimited, 24/7/365 telephone technical support problem determination and resolution, with response times as specified in Section 3.18, to be provided by personnel located within the United States.
+The Contractor will provide system maintenance and technical support for all products/services provided, including ongoing, unlimited, 24/7/365 telephone technical support problem determination and resolution, with response times as specified in Section 3.18.

 System maintenance and support includes, but is not limited to patching, updating, upgrading, system and data backup and recovery, security monitoring, performance monitoring, incident identification and resolution, problem resolution, and system documentation.

-The Contractor will provide to PEBA all generally available improvements and additions to the functionality, as well as new functions, of the System.
+The Contractor will provide to PEBA all generally available improvements and additions to the functionality, as well as new functions, of the Licensed Program.

-The Contractor will maintain the System so that it operates in conformity with all descriptions and specifications herein or as otherwise provided by the Contractor, including specifications for the performance of all versions of the System that PEBA has been licensed to use.
+The Contractor will maintain the System in conformity with all descriptions and specifications herein or as otherwise provided by the Contractor or the applicable Third Party Software, including specifications for the maintenance of all versions of the System that PEBA has been licensed to use.

-The Contractor will provide for any upgrades to the System components, including, as needed Government Cloud Services components.
+The Contractor will implement upgrades to the System components, including, as needed Government Cloud Services components, within mutually agreed timeframes.

-The Contractor will provide software documentation that is kept up-to-date with any upgrade or revision to the System.
-Updated software documentation must be provided to PEBA at the time of installation of any upgrade or revision to the System, unless otherwise agreed to PEBA.
+The Contractor will provide software documentation (other than documentation for any Third Party Software in the System separately licensed by PEBA, which PEBA would obtain directly from the applicable third party) that is kept up-to-date with any upgrade or revision to the System.
+Such updated software documentation must be provided to PEBA at the time of installation of any upgrade or revision to the System, unless otherwise agreed to PEBA.

 The Contractor will perform regression testing on upgrades prior to installing/implementing the upgrades into production.
 In performing the regression testing on a new version/upgrade of the software, the Contractor must certify in writing to PEBA that all the previous System capabilities still perform in accordance with the Contract requirements.